 Once you reach 100 transactions for Etsy Payments totalling over $10,000, we'll reach out to you through email about providing your full taxpayer information.
 If you don’t provide this information before you reach 150 transactions for Etsy Payments totalling over $15,000, we'll need to temporarily disable Etsy Payments for your shop until your taxpayer information is provided.

-If you're a US seller, use Etsy Payments, and need to add or update the taxpayer ID on file with your shop, go to You > Account settings and click on the Taxpayer ID tab.
+If you're a US seller, use Etsy Payments, and need to add or update the taxpayer ID on file with your shop, go to Shop Manager > Finances and click on the Taxpayer ID tab.
 If you’re signed in, clicking here will take you to your Taxpayer ID page.

 The only US taxpayer IDs accepted on Etsy are:

 - A federal EIN (Employer Identification Number) or

 In most cases, when using an Employer Identification Number (EIN), we'll need your business or entity name under "Legal Name and Address" on the Taxpayer ID page of your Etsy account.
 This should be the business name that is registered to the EIN with the IRS.